 Solo efforts will not curb antibiotic resistance

-– Claas Kirchhelle – University of Oxford
+– Claas Kirchhelle – University College Dublin

 Shortly after it was revealed that antibiotics crucial to human medicine are still being used in “unacceptable” quantities on US livestock farms, reports have surfaced that Britain might not permanently commit to recent European Union plans to limit preventative antibiotic use on EU farms post-Brexit.
 Although loosening regulations to facilitate production and trade may seem an attractive short-term prospect, it threatens to weaken the only transnational antibiotic stewardship coalition worldwide (the EU) and undermine five years of concerted British antibiotic reform.